Estimated Repair Costs for 4 Common Furnace Problems

 Your furnace is an integral part of your home.
-Without one, you wouldn’t be able to stay warm during cold weather.
-Yet furnaces can have some problems that are more typical than others.
+Without one, you wouldn’t be able to keep warm during the winter.
+Yet furnaces can have some issues that are more common than others.

-Let’s go over these problems and about what they might cost to fix so you know before you call an HVAC technician.
+Let’s go over these issues and discuss what they might cost to correct so you know before you contact an HVAC technician.
 Some of the most common furnace repair problems involve:

 • Furnace won’t turn on